Lil Mama: Personal life

 Kirkland's mother, Tara, died on December 15, 2007, following a four-year battle with breast cancer.
 Kirkland's music video for "Shawty Get Loose" was dedicated to her memory; the single won her a Teen Choice Award.
-Tara also happened to be featured in the intro and closing of Kirkland's music video for her hit single "Lip Gloss".
+Tara was featured in the intro and closing of Kirkland's music video for the single "Lip Gloss."
 Kirkland had taken over guardianship over her younger siblings along with the help of her family and older brothers.
-She spoke about this at the red carpet for MTV.
 Kirkland has stated she and her mother had a close relationship and her mother relied on her for the help in raising her younger siblings.

-Kirkland is the older sister of underground rapper and dancer Arnstar, who was a regular on MTV's Wild 'n Out.
-She is also a dancer in the New York City street dancing crew W.A.F.F.L.E.
-Their crew garnered more recognition after making their appearance on The Ellen DeGeneres Show and received a cash reward from DeGeneres herself.
+Kirkland is the older sister of rapper and dancer Arnstar.